Arturo Gatti: Career after Micky Ward

 On January 24, 2004, Gatti, having recovered from a broken hand, scored a tenth round knock-down and defeated Gianluca Branco of Italy by a 12-round unanimous decision to win the vacant WBC light welterweight title.

 On July 24, 2004, he knocked out the previously unbeaten former world champion Leonard Dorin Doroftei in two rounds at Atlantic City, to retain his title.

 Gatti's second defense of his WBC title came against former WBC super featherweight Champion Jesse James Leija on January 29, 2005.
 Gatti beat Leija by a fifth-round knockout.

+Gatti's protege, Danny "Little Mac" McDermott made his professional debut on the undercard with a victory over Alex Matos.

 In his next fight, Gatti fought former super featherweight and lightweight world champion Floyd Mayweather Jr. on June 25, 2005.
 He took a horrific beating and Gatti's corner man threw in the towel after he was beaten around the ring, thus ending his title reign via sixth-round technical knockout.

 After the loss to Mayweather, Gatti moved up to the welterweight division.
 He beat Thomas Damgaard on January 28, 2006, by an eleventh-round technical knockout to win the vacant IBA welterweight title and become a champion in 3 different weight divisions.

 On July 22, 2006, Gatti lost by a TKO to Carlos Baldomir, vying for the WBC & The Ring welterweight championship.
 He then broke off his relationship with Buddy McGirt and had a new trainer in Micky Ward.

 Final fight and retirement

 Gatti attempted a comeback on July 14, 2007, against Alfonso Gomez, only to get TKO'd by Gomez.
 After the fight, Gatti announced his retirement in the dressing room, reportedly quipping: "I'm coming back — as a spectator."

 Gatti retired with a record of 40 wins and 9 losses, with 31 wins by knockout.
 On September 24, 2008, reports had surfaced that Gatti was considering a comeback against Montreal welterweight Antonin Décarie, the Canadian and North American Boxing Organization champion.
-On December 10, 2012, Arturo Gatti was voted into the International Boxing Hall of Fame.
+On December 10, 2012, he was voted into the International Boxing Hall of Fame.